Z3TA/webide/README.txt

 A new release usually means new feature(s).
 Each release will be followed up with a few weeks of only bug fixes.
-To update the editor, or get the latest bug fixes, type the following command in your command-prompt/terminal: hg pull && hg up stable
+To update the editor, or get the latest bug fixes, type the following command in your command-prompt/terminal: hg pull && hg up

 There's (currently) no maintenance on old releases after a new release.